Going off grid: Computationally efficient inference for log-Gaussian Cox processes: Stochastic partial differential equations and Markov random fields

-While process convolution and fixed-rank Kriging models can be written in the form \eqref{basis_expansion}, the corresponding basis functions do not typically have compact support and, therefore, evaluation of the likelihood will still be expensive.
-We will, therefore, use the SPDE models of \citet{Lindgren2011} to construct ${Z}(s)$.
-This choice also has the pleasing property of being strongly related to the modelling strategy of \citet{illianalb:11}, which is based on conditional autoregressive models.
+The approximation outlined in Section \ref{sec:approx} will work for any finite-dimensional random field \eqref{basis_expansion}.
+This section shows how this approach fits naturally with our preferred finite-dimensional random field model.
+In particular, we review the stochastic partial differential equation construction of \citet{Lindgren2011} and show how this naturally extends the conditional autoregressive modelling strategy of \citet{illianalb:11}.

-The basic idea of \citet{Lindgren2011} is that, given a surface, an appropriate lower resolution approximation to the surface can be constructed by sampling the surface in a set of well designed points and constructing a piecewise linear interpolant (Figure \ref{surface_reconstruction}).
-We will, therefore, take the basis functions in \eqref{basis_expansion} to be a set of piecewise linear functions defined over a triangular mesh, which gives us more geometric flexibility than a traditional grid-based method.
-An important question is `Which classical random fields will yield computationally efficient piecewise linear representations?'
-It turns out that the answer is a subset of the Mat\'{e}rn random fields, which are zero-mean Gaussian stationary, isotropic random fields with covariance function where $K_\nu(\cdot)$ is the modified Bessel function of the second kind, $\nu>0$ is the smoothing parameter, $\kappa >0$ is the range parameter, and $\sigma^2$ is the variance.
-The subset of Mat\'{e}rn random fields with efficient piecewise linear representations occur when $\nu + d/2$ is an integer, where $d$ is the dimension of the space.
+The basic idea of \citet{Lindgren2011} is that, given a surface, an appropriate lower-resolution approximation to the surface can be constructed by sampling the surface in a set of well designed points and constructing a piecewise linear interpolant.
+We will, therefore, take the basis functions in \eqref{basis_expansion} to be a set of piecewise linear functions defined over a triangular mesh, which gives more geometric flexibility than does a traditional grid-based method.

-When $\nu + d/2$ is an integer, a computationally efficient piecewise linear representation can be constructed by using a different representation of the Mat\'{e}rn field $x(s)$, namely as the stationary solution to the stochastic partial differential equation (SPDE) where $\alpha= \nu - d/2$ is an integer, $\Delta = \sum_{i=1}^d \frac{\partial^2 }{\partial s_i^2}$ is the Laplacian operator and $W(s)$ is spatial white noise.
-This representation had first been constructed by \citet{art246,art455} while proving (among other things) that the classical second order conditional autoregression (CAR(2)) model limits to a Mat\'{e}rn field with $\nu = 1$.
+We consider Mat\'{e}rn random fields, i.e.\ zero-mean Gaussian stationary, isotropic random fields with covariance function $ c(h) = \left\{\Gamma(\nu +d/2) (4\pi)^{d/2} 2^{\nu-1} \kappa^{2\nu}\tau^2 \right\}^{-1}(\kappa h)^\nu K_\nu(\kappa h)$, where $h \geq 0$, $K_\nu(\cdot)$ is the modified Bessel function of the second kind, $\nu>0$ is the smoothing parameter, $\kappa >0$ is the range parameter, $\tau$ is a scaling parameter, and the normalisation is chosen to link it with the representation \eqref{SPDE}.
+The subset of Mat\'{e}rn random fields for which $\nu + d/2$ is an integer, where $d$ is the dimension of the space, yields computationally efficient piecewise linear representations by representing of the Mat\'{e}rn field $Z(s)$ as the stationary solution to the stochastic partial differential equation where $\alpha= \nu - d/2$ is an integer, $\Delta = \sum_{i=1}^d \partial^2 /\partial s_i^2$ is the Laplacian operator, and $W(s)$ is spatial white noise.
+This representation was first constructed by \citet{art246,art455} while proving that the classical second-order conditional autoregression model converges under lattice refinement to a Mat\'{e}rn field with $\nu = 1$.